wicker/wicker.github.io/projects.md

 - assemble boards by hand soldering, reflow oven, and hot air station
 - test and troubleshoot the boards

-I'm <a href="mailto: jenner@wickerbox.net">available for hire</a> so most of my work is closed source and proprietary, but here's some of my open source work:
+I'm <a href="http://www.wickerbox.net">available for hire</a> so most of my work is closed source and proprietary, but here's some of my open source work:

 - <a href="https://github.com/wickerbox/Basic-Breakout-Boards">Breakout Boards</a> - <em>Breadboard-compatible boards for prototyping.</em>
 - <a href="https://github.com/wickerbox/Teensy-Hats">Teensy Hats</a> - <em>Collection of daughter boards for the Teensy series.</em>